How to Install Opera Browser on Ubuntu Linux

 sudo apt install opera-stable

-Note: You will be prompted to do this for each version stable, beta, and developer, so select no every time.
+Note: You will be prompted to do this for each version (Stable, Beta, and Developer), so select no every time.

-Once installed, confirm the version of Opera Browser installed:
+Once installed, confirm the Opera version:

 opera --version